markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

     # Make sure pip is up to date, and install the wheel module.
     pip3 install wheel pip --upgrade

+    # To allow the installer to build the cryptography module,
+    # we need to let it know what platform we are compiling for:
+    export CARGO_BUILD_TARGET="aarch64-linux-android"

     # Start the install process for the cryptography module.
     # Depending on your device, this can take several minutes,
     # since the module must be compiled locally on your device.